nilsegger/winterp/README.md

   The runtime starts with initialising the globals, locals, memory and function table.
   All according to the parsed `WasmFile`.

-  Then we enter execution when `Runtime.run(std::string &function)` get called.
+  Then we enter execution when `Runtime.run(std::string &function)` is called.

   This looks up the function name in the exports and finds the corresponding function_index.
   There is no Abstract Syntax Tree or Control Flow Graph, the runtime runs directly on the list of instructions.